kitsudaiki/libKitsunemimiCommon/README.md

 #### Data-Items

-*include-file:* `libKitsuneCommon/common_items/data_items.h`
+*include-file:* `libKitsunemimiCommon/common_items/data_items.h`

 These are classes for data-representation and comparable to the dict-objects of python.
-The data-items were originally the core data handling structure inside libKitsuneJson for representing json-trees.
+The data-items were originally the core data handling structure inside libKitsunemimiJson for representing json-trees.
 Thats why the string output of these items still have json-format.
 The table-items are for table styled output of information.
 Internally it use the data-items.

 #### Tables

-*include-file:* `libKitsuneCommon/common_items/table_item.h`
+*include-file:* `libKitsunemimiCommon/common_items/table_item.h`

 This is for printing tables.
 Internally it use the data-items for handling the content.
-For example you could parse the json-formated content of an http message via libKitsuneJson, use the the resulting data-item-tree together with a header definition and print is as table.
+For example you could parse the json-formated content of an http message via libKitsunemimiJson, use the the resulting data-item-tree together with a header definition and print is as table.
 The results looks for example like this:

 ```
 +-----------------+---------+